Board of Directors

 Shyaam has over 33 years of leadership experience in the fields of public health and sustainable urban agriculture.
 He is the Founder and Executive Director of the Eco Village Farm Learning Center in Richmond, California, and previously served as the Director of Health Planning, Education, and Promotion for the City of Berkeley Public Health Department.
-Shyaam has worked on a wide range of projects to promote environmental, social, and economic justice in low-income urban American communities and in Sub-Saharan Africa.
-Highlights include serving as a United Nations election observer for the first democratic elections in South Africa and attending the World Summit on Sustainable Development as a Ford Foundation delegate.
-Shyaam has completed numerous consultancies for governments and non-profit organizations working to eliminate poverty and improve public health, including the Albert Einstein College of Medicine Department of Community Health, the City and County of Los Angeles Redevelopment Agency, and the West County Partnership for the Public’s Health.
+Shyaam has worked on a projects to promote environmental, social, and economic justice in low-income urban American communities and in Sub-Saharan Africa.
+Highlights include serving as a United Nations Election Observer for the first democratic elections in South Africa and attending the World Summit on Sustainable Development as a Ford Foundation delegate.
+Shyaam has completed numerous consultancies for governments and non-profit organizations, including the Albert Einstein College of Medicine Department of Community Health, the City and County of Los Angeles Redevelopment Agency, and the West County Partnership for the Public’s Health.
 Shyaam has made an enormous contribution to ICRI through his many years of service to the organization, including over 10 years as the Board Chair.

 Chris Ellison, Secretary

-Chris has actively participated before the Federal Energy Regulatory Commission, the California Energy Commission, the California Public Utilities Commission and other agencies regarding a variety of energy and related environmental issues.
-He has been active within several Western electricity forums on matters of transmission access and electric reliability.
+Chris has been active within several Western electricity forums on matters of transmission access and electric reliability.
 He was selected by the California Bar Association to serve on its Committee on the Environment.
 He has been selected by other attorneys for inclusion in “Best Lawyers in America” (2006), selected for “Northern California Super Lawyers” (2005, 2006) and by Sacramento Magazine for “Best Lawyers in Sacramento” (2006).

-Leslie Falconer is the President and CEO of the Experience Early Learning Co., publisher of early childhood books, music and preschool curriculum.
-She has written, produced and published several children's books, child development tools including the Mother Goose Time preschool curriculum and children's music CDs.
+Leslie Falconer is the President and CEO of the Experience Early Learning Co., a publisher of early childhood books, music and preschool curriculum.
+She has written, produced, and published several child development tools including the Mother Goose Time preschool curriculum and children's music.
 Leslie has been invited to be a guest author for various early childhood education journals and has spoken on related topics for several early childhood education organizations.
 She is also the trustee of the Alabaster Fund which supports early childhood education initiatives worldwide.
-On her downtime, Leslie loves to be outside hiking and enjoying beautiful Traverse City, Michigan with her husband three active daughters.
+In her free time, Leslie loves to be outside hiking and enjoying beautiful Traverse City, Michigan with her husband and three active daughters.

 In 1999 Melanie Jones left a lucrative career in the corporate sector to devote herself full time to the character education program for youth she began in 1986.
-She is the founder and director of Speak to Children, a non-profit organization specializing in teaching children and teens character development.
-Melanie has worked expansively to integrate her program in education and devoted years traveling nationwide and globally teaching the lessons in schools, associations, as well as training teachers and parents.
-She believes in teaching the whole child, educating both on the academic, social and personal level.
-Fostering self-awareness and educating youth with life skills create leaders who bring positive social change and influence society in a constant changing global world.
+She is the Founder and Director of Speak to Children, a non-profit organization specializing in teaching children and youth character development.
+Melanie has worked to integrate her program in education and has devoted years traveling nationwide and globally to bring Speak to Children to schools, associations, and teacher and parent trainings.
+She believes in teaching the whole child, on the academic, social, and personal levels.
+Fostering self-awareness and educating youth with important life skills creates leaders who bring positive social change and influence society in a dynamic world.